What is Privileged Access Management (PAM)?

 Privileged Access Management, a definition

-A core principle of PAM is the principle of least privilege, where users and processes are granted only the minimum access rights necessary for their roles.
+Privileged Access Management (PAM) is a cybersecurity solution that focus the control of identities.
+It addresses the management of high-level access rights within an organization’s digital network.
+It focuses on recording the sessions and controlling privileged accounts for a better monitoring.
+The framework is built upon the fundamental principle of least privilege access whereby users and processes are granted only the minimum access rights necessary for their role.
+The main goal of that principle is to be able to reduce the rights of an admin user so that it can only be used when required.
 This approach aims to reduce the potential impact of a compromised account.
-Privileged Access Management solutions often provide reporting and analytics capabilities, offering insights into privileged access usage and potential anomalies.
+Privileged Access Management solutions often provide reporting and analytics capabilities, offering insights into privileged access usage and potential anomalies

 What are Privileged Accounts ?